frankajo/Amazon-Product-Review-Analysis/README.md

 # DSA Project Documentation
-My name is **Ngbede Frank Ajo**.
+My name is `Ngbede Frank Ajo`.
 This is the first test of my ability as a Data Analyst.
-I want to say a big thank you to the **Incubator Hub** and the entire **DSA Team** for this life changing experience, and my wonderful, impactful and friendly Facilitators
-*(Mr. Temidayo DeeTee, Mr. Femi Ayodele and Mr. Muhsin Hameed)* for their wonderful impact in my journey.
+I want to say a big thank you to `The Incubator Hub` and the entire `DSA Team` for this life changing experience, and my wonderful, impactful and friendly Facilitators `(Mr. Temidayo DeeTee, Mr. Femi Ayodele and Mr. Muhsin Hameed)` for their wonderful impact in my journey.

-My special thank goes to my Father in The Lord, **Daddy G.O** who made this program possible for me to enjoy free of charge.
+My special thank goes to my Father in The Lord, `Daddy G.O` who made this program possible for me to enjoy free of charge.
 May Almighty continue to bless protect you.
 We love you…

 ---